Lokathor/safe_arch/README.md

 See the [crate docs](https://docs.rs/safe_arch) for more details.

+## Minimum Rust Version.

-* **Minimum Rust:** The CI tests the crate against Stable 1.43.0.
+The CI tests the crate against Stable 1.43.0.
 The doc-tests are known to require at least 1.43 because they use `u32::MAX`, `f32::NAN`, and similar short names for the common consts.
 You can _probably_ build the crate without the doc tests on older compiler versions, possibly as far back as 1.31, but that's not officially supported.

 ## Additional Resources